authgear/authgear-server/docs/specs/ui.md

 ## The OOB OTP page

 The OOB OTP page lets the user to input OOB OTP.
-A resend button with cooldown is shown as well.
+A resend button with cool-down is shown as well.

 ## The identity page